DMHLearning/dmhlearning.github.io/labs/web/lab4/assets/Licensing.md

-# Assets for the Lab4 project.
+п»ї# Assets for the Lab4 project.

 Most of the images are taken randomly all over the Internet, however, some authors may don't like to see their image used here.
 If you wish to remove an image, please create an issue.
 Thanks.